dacrypt/sm-monitor/README.md

 # Update
 It will autoupdate form git everytime it runs.
 You can update it manually executing 'cd /root/sm-monitor/ && git pull origin master'

+# Supported miner logs
+- Claymore with ETH and/or DCR
+- dstm with Equihash (Sols)
+- Need a new one?
+Let me know

 # Donations
 I'm giving away this piece of software for free under GNU licensing.
 If you feel it has some worth to you, you can donate to the BTC address at the bottom.